vyuham/dstore/README.md

 ```
 db> DEL key
 ```
-This might only remove the key-value mapping from within the current 'Local' and 'Global' while other 'Local's may still maintain a copy, discussion on how to reflect changes across all 'Local's needs to take place.
-To test these claims, please change the port number in 'example/local.rs` and try opening a few 'Local' clients, with a special port for each and do different order of tasks relating to deleting key-value pairs.
+This might only remove the key-value mapping from within the current 'Local' and 'Global' while other 'Local's may still maintain a copy as currently the `REPL` thread blocks the `update()` thread leading to a possible lack of support for invalidating KEYs that aren't unique, at all times.
+Discussion on how to reflect changes across all 'Local's needs to take place.
+To test these claims, please change the port number of `local_addr` in 'example/local.rs` and try opening a few 'Local' clients, with a unique port assigned to each and do different order of tasks relating to deleting key-value pairs.

 ## Contribution
 Please consider opening an issue to discuss possible feature additions and use cases for the framework.
 We would love to review genuine PRs to fix bugs, solve issues and add feature, so do consider opening some!